LexiPugh/world-life-expectancy/README.md

 | Afghanistan | 2018 |                 |
 | Albania     | 2018 |                 |

-There's only a couple rows missing values for **Life Expectancy**, but this one won't be as straight forward to fill in as **Status** was.
+There are only a couple of rows missing values for **Life Expectancy**, but this one won't be as straightforward to fill in as **Status** was.
 Let's take a look at the life expectancy values for both countries to see if the values follow a pattern.

 ``` SQL
 SELECT